 By 2012, the Vlach-1 and Vlach-2 were no longer significantly different in rootstock circumference size so they have been reported together.
-By 2013, the scion circumference was no longer significantly different among the rootstocks (Table 1).
+RX1 rooted trees tended to be smallest with the effects significant in 2012 and 2014 (Table 1).
+In 2014, Vlach rooted trees were significantly bigger than those on all other rootstocks (Table 1).
 Significant differences were found among blocks (data not shown).
-These differences may be due to the high temperatures at planting with the last blocks going in late in the day, differences between grafter bud survival, or soil difference across the field.
+The block differences may have been due to high temperatures at planting with the last blocks going in late in the day, differences between grafter bud survival, or soil difference across the field.